testpuddle/Minting-NFTs/process.md

 http://localhost:8080/1.png  #This should display your .png file.

-## Step 9: Test to see the DIP721 NFT smart contract is working.
+## Step 9: Test to see the DIP721 NFT smart contract is working

 dfx canister call dip721 name